Share

 Dates: 4 February, 11 February, 10 March and 17 March

-Professor Charles Kennel is returning to Cambridge to host a series of seminars, ‘Bending the Curve on Climate’ in collaboration with the Centre for Science and Policy and Christ’s College, Cambridge.
+Professor Charles Kennel returned to Cambridge to host a series of seminars, ‘Bending the Curve on Climate’ in collaboration with the Centre for Science and Policy and Christ’s College, Cambridge.

 In the wake of Paris 2015, governments, universities and businesses are re-examining their climate strategies, with a view to limiting emissions to well below the 2 degree warming scenario.

-Following on from the success of the 2014 and 2015 seminar series convened by Professor Charles Kennel and the Centre for Science and Policy, this series of seminars aims to explore practical solutions to meeting the commitments made at Paris.
+Following on from the success of the 2014 and 2015 seminar series was convened by Professor Charles Kennel and the Centre for Science and Policy, this series of seminars explored practical solutions to meeting the commitments made at Paris.

-This panel discussion will examine action and responsibility on climate change in the wake of Paris 2015.
+This panel discussion examined action and responsibility on climate change in the wake of Paris 2015.

 Panellists include Professor Kennel, Dr Richard Fraser (Mongolia and Inner Asia Studies Unit, Universtiy of Cambridge), Dr Emily Shuckburgh (British Antarctic Survey) and Dr Joanna Depledge (Department of Politics and International Studies, University of Cambridge).

-This seminar will include lectures from Professor Ian Leslie (Computer lab, University of Cambridge) on "Smart (???)
-Buildings" and Simon Sharpe (Foreign and Commonwealth Office) on "Climate risk".
+This seminar includde lectures from Professor Ian Leslie (Computer lab, University of Cambridge) on "Smart Buildings" and Simon Sharpe (Foreign and Commonwealth Office) on "Climate risk".

-Professor Kennel will speak on the role of Universities, in particular the University of California's Carbon Neutrality Initiative.
+Professor Kennel spoke on the role of Universities, in particular the University of California's Carbon Neutrality Initiative.

-This seminar will include lectures from Professor Paul Linden (Department of Applied Mathematical and Theoretical Physics, University of Cambridge) on "Smart Cities" and Professor Kennel on "Rising sea levels and the Venice Gates".
+This seminar included lectures from Professor Paul Linden (Department of Applied Mathematical and Theoretical Physics, University of Cambridge) on "Smart Cities" and Professor Kennel on "Rising sea levels and the Venice Gates".

-This panel discussion will reflect upon the central themes of the seminars, and also consider the role of a university like Cambridge in the societal transformations required to bend the curve on climate.
+This panel discussion reflected upon the central themes of the seminars, and also considered the role of a university like Cambridge in the societal transformations required to bend the curve on climate.

 Panellists include David Bent (Forum for the Future), Lord Martin Rees (Institure of Astronomy, University of Cambridge), Polly Courtice (Cambridge Institute for Sustainability Leadership (CISL)) and Professor Kennel.